-- e.
+- d.
+The location of cabling within the Connection Envelope; - e.
 The layout and pavement composition of the internal access road network; and - f.
 The location of all fill disposal sites to be utilised.

 The detailed design report for the Kaiwaikawe Wind Farm shall, as a minimum, include: